Secured Loan Rates

 Several factors determine the interest rate you will be offered:

 • Loan-to-value (LTV): The lower your combined LTV (existing mortgage plus new loan as a percentage of property value), the better your rate.
-Most lenders offer their best deals below 60–65% LTV.
+Most lenders offer the best rates with an LTV of 60–65%, however some specialist second charge lenders will lend up to 100% combined LTV depending on the applicant's profile, property type, and circumstances.

 • Loan amount and term: Very small loans (under £10,000) may attract slightly higher rates.
-Longer terms don't typically affect the rate but increase total interest paid over the life of the loan.
+Extending your term is one of the simplest ways to reduce your monthly payment; most people choose a longer term to keep repayments as manageable as possible, though this does increase the total interest paid over the life of the loan.

 • Property type and location: Standard residential properties attract the widest choice of lenders.
 Non-standard construction, ex-local authority flats, or properties in certain postcodes may limit options.